tinglinn/cs47-hinge-sorta/README.md

-# Starter repo for A2
+# Hinge Clone with React Native!
 ## Steps to get started:
  1. Download/clone the repo.
 Either by using git:
  ```git clone https://github.com/ruslanjabari/cs47-a2-starter/```